darvesh/drvsh/README.md

 docker run mojurasu/memocho:latest
 ```

-## Customising `Memochō`
+## Customising `drvsh`

-To customise your self-hosted version of `Memochō`, you can add these two files to `/custom` at the root directory:
+To customise your self-hosted version of `drvsh`, you can add these two files to `/custom` at the root directory:

 ```txt
 └─ custom